 Causes of Abdominal Pain

-Doctors will diagnose the reasons for the stomach or abdominal pain by running various tests of the urine, stool, and blood.
+Doctors will officially diagnose the reasons for the stomach or abdominal pain by running various tests of the urine, stool, and blood.
 Enemas, X-ray, and barium swallows, as well as endoscopy, CT scan, and ultrasound, may also be performed.
-If there is a bacterial infection, then antibiotics will need to be prescribed.
-Patients with inflammation may be given medications for that situation.
+If there is a bacterial infection, then the doctor will need to prescribe antibiotics to rid the patient’s body of the bacteria.
+Patients with inflammation can be given medications for managing and calming that situation.
 There are also prescriptions for GERD and ulcers.
-Patients may also benefit at home from making changes in their diet, and they may be given advice on nutrition, such as avoiding foods that trigger pain, allergies, and intolerances.
-For those with hernia and appendicitis, surgery will be needed to cure the conditions.2

 Patients could also benefit at home from making changes in their diet.
 They may be given advice on nutrition, such as avoiding foods that trigger pain, allergies, and intolerances.
 Patients should consult with their doctor before entirely ridding themselves of certain foods from their diets.
 That’s because there are cases where they might inadvertently eliminate the wrong types of food.
 Common food allergies or intolerances, such as tree nuts, are usually the first suspects if it seems like the pain originates from a food-related aggravation.
 Those with hernia and appendicitis will need surgery to properly cure these conditions.2

 Chiropractors, massage therapists, and acupuncturists can provide alternative options to traditional medical treatments, medications, and surgery.
 Unless the cause of the pain is something that could only be treated with traditional medical methods, a complementary and alternative care practitioner will probably be able to help.